 Bargain hunters will be delighted by the selection of Discount outlet villages.
 Here you can bag top brand names at fantastic discounts, think up to 70% off in some cases!
 Well worth a morning trip to take home some fantastic bargains.
 These, however, are not air-conditioned so try and avoid midday in summer.

-7 – Red Rock Canyon / Valley of Fire
+6 – Red Rock Canyon / Valley of Fire

-Red Rock Canyon and the Valley of fire are both incredible rock formations formed out in the Mojave desert.
+Red Rock Canyon and the Valley of Fire are both incredible rock formations formed out in the Mojave desert.
 We lumped them together as they are very similar experiences however quite separate and remote from each other.

 Red Rock Canyon is a very large impressive canyon with …well red rocks.
 The canyon walls tower up to 3000ft about the valley floor.
 A loop road runs through the canyon allowing visitors to enjoy all the stops and vistas along the way.

 Valley of fire is a smaller collection of rock formations but just as dramatic and probably more striking.
-However, there is More hiking involved.
+However, there is more hiking involved.
 Unlike Red Rock Canyon where a loop road takes in most of the sights, you will need to hike off on loop trails to see the best formations.
 Don’t plan to do this with high temps in the summer and take plenty to drink.
 It can get dangerously hot.

-8 – Helicopter tour
+7 – Helicopter tour

 Rather indulgent but seeing Vegas from the Air is an incredible sight.
 Helicopter Flights from Vegas are far more affordable than you might think and can easily be the highlight of a trip, even a lifetime!
-Simply experiencing helicopter flight is an amazing experience, but to flow low around the Strip hotels really is something to amaze even the most un-amaze-able person.
+Simply experiencing a helicopter flight is an amazing experience, but to fly low around the Strip hotels really is something to amaze even the most un-amaze-able person.

 If that’s not enough there are trips out to the Grand Canyon where you can not only fly over the canyon but also fly in and land for Champagne picnics at sunset.
 These really are once in lifetime memories!

-9 – Museums
+8 – Museums

 Did you know the city was built by the Mob?
 Well, now you do.
 If you want to know more this museum tells the history of organized crime in the united states.
-House in the old Las Vegas courthouse, its a fascinating look at how the Mob shaped America’s past.
+House in the old Las Vegas courthouse, it’s a fascinating look at how the Mob shaped America’s past.